yogeshpahilwan/Cloud-Fun/README.md

-Initially created a datastore with (kind) "customers" with few attributes like custId, FirstName, LastName, Email, Phone
+Initially created a datastore with (kind) "customers" with few attributes like custId, firstName, lastName, email, phone

 By using nodejs and express framework:
 - Created 3 apis:
     - /getCustomers - api to fetch customers details from datastore
-    - /getCustomer/id?id=value - api to fetch specific customer detail from datastore
+    - /getCustomer?id=value - api to fetch specific customer detail from datastore
     - /postCustomer  - api to create new customer detail into datastore

 Local Usage: